harryaskham/halfheight/README.md

 There's a [brief writeup](https://askham.ai/2020/11/26/half-height-console-graphics.html) on my blog.

 The main caveat is that one is now restricted to 15 unique colors: `UI.NCurses` usually lets you define 255 custom foreground/background combinations, but now we might have any two colors appear as our foreground/background.
+16 colors would tip us over, requiring 256 possible pairs, so we are limited to 15 colors and 225 pairings.

 ## Usage Example